 Kayaking in Winter Park

-Whether it’s river or flatwater paddling, time in a kayak is absolutely possible (and encouraged!) during summertime in the Fraser Valley.
+Whether it’s river or flatwater paddling, time in a kayak is always time well spent.

 Directions to put-in from the resort | 1 hour, 19 minutes